Fractional CMO · Operator · AI Catalyst

 Situation

-Salesforce's fastest-growing implementation partner had a strong reputation, but lacked the go-to-market muscle to keep pace with its ambitions of entering new industries and ecosystems.
+Salesforce's fastest-growing implementation partner had a strong reputation, but lacked the go-to-market muscle and messaging clarity to keep pace with its big ambitions.

 Outcome